AliAmini93/SAM-Breast-Tumor-Segmentation/README.md

-# SMA Breast Tumor Segmentation
+# Segment Anything Model (SAM) For Breast Tumor Segmentation
 ## Introduction to SAM

 The **Segment Anything Model (SAM)** is a cutting-edge segmentation model capable of handling diverse and complex segmentation tasks.
 Its versatility and accuracy make it suitable for a wide range of applications, especially in fields requiring precise delineation of features within images.